liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-06-10-spring-boot.md

 4. customizing Actuator
 A few of the endpoints themselves allow for customization.
 Moreover, Actuator itself allows you to create custom endpoints.

+## JMX
+Java Management Extensions (JMX) has been the standard means of monitoring and managing Java applications.
+By exposing managed components known as MBeans (managed beans), an external JMX client can manage an application by invoking operations, inspecting properties, and monitoring events from MBeans.

+JMX is automatically enabled by default in a Spring Boot application.
+As a result, all of the Actuator endpoints are exposed as MBeans.

+Spring makes it easy to expose any bean you want as a JMX MBean.
+All you must do is annotate the bean class with **@ManagedResource** and then annodate any methods or properties with **@ManagedOperation** or **@ManagedAttribute**.
+Spring will take care of the rest.

+MBeans can push notifications to interested JMX clients with Spring's **NotificationPublisher**. **NotificationPublisher** has a single **sendNotification()** method that, when given a **Notification** object, publishes the notification to any JMX clients that have subscribed to the MBean.